 Most skin types can benefit from low concentrations of glycolic acid in face washes, and they're especially good for those with acne-prone skin.
-However, Jennifer does suggest that those with sensitive or rosacea-prone profiles consult their own dermatologists before beginning a daily routine (more powerful concentrations should be used twice to three times per week).
+However, Herrmann recommends that those with sensitive or rosacea-prone profiles consult a dermatologist before beginning a daily routine and that more powerful concentrations should only be used twice to three times per week to avoid irritating the skin.
 There's one last tip to keep in mind, too.
-"Those using other agents like retinol, retinoids, or prescription acne medications should be aware that daily glycolic acid could cause redness or irritation," Jennifer adds.
+"Those using other agents like retinol, retinoids, or prescription acne medications should be aware that daily glycolic acid could cause redness or irritation," Herrmann adds.

-"This gentle cleanser is perfect for brightening skin and rebalancing the skin's pH," Jennifer says.
+"This gentle cleanser is perfect for brightening skin and rebalancing the skin's pH," Herrmann says.
 "Plus, added glycerin helps leave the skin feeling bright and clean!"

 "The foaming nature of this cleanser gently helps remove congestion and brighten skin," she continues.
 "Its added herbal extracts help soothe and hydrate without stripping skin of its natural oils, too."

-"This is an excellent gentle option since it has just three% glycolic acid for clarifying skin," Jennifer notes.
-"It also includes panthenol to help calm, nourish and moisturizes the skin to make it glow."
+"This is an excellent gentle option since it has just three percent glycolic acid for clarifying skin," Herrmann notes.
+"It also includes panthenol to help calm, nourish, and moisturize the skin to make it glow."

 "For those with acne, this cleanser combines glycolic acid with vitamin A and papaya extracts to help remove excess oil and impurities," she says.
-"This option is also 100% vegan, cruelty-free, paraben free, and sulfate-free."
+"This option is also 100 percent vegan, cruelty-free, paraben-free, and sulfate-free."

-"This is another fantastic option for those with acne-prone skin because it has higher strength glycolic acid (at 18%) and fruit extracts that help clogged pores and dead skin," Jennifer explains.
-"It's a soap-free facial cleanser with a high strength, so it's best to use this one two to three times a week at most."
+"This is another fantastic option for those with acne-prone skin because it has higher strength glycolic acid (at 18 percent) and fruit extracts that help clogged pores and dead skin," Herrmann explains.
+"It's a soap-free facial cleanser with high strength, so it's best to use this two to three times a week at most."

 "This is a bit more moisturizing with rose-hip and tea tree oils, and its ionic acid is a bonus for those who want to lighten skin beyond what the glycolic acid can do," she continues.

-"With its 8.8% glycolic acid, this is perfect for brightening the thicker skin of the body," Jennifer notes.
+"With its 8.8 percent glycolic acid, this is perfect for brightening the thicker skin of the body," Herrmann notes.
 "It's especially good for those tiny red scratchy bumps on the backs of the arms, for instance."